tegenton/Ink-Reader-Nephilim/grammar.md

               -> 'You control' object
               -> 'You may have ~ enter the battlefield as a copy of any artifact on the battlefield, except it’s an enchantment in addition to its other types.'
               -> object ' can’t be blocked except by ' object '.'
+              -> 'Other Merfolk get +1/+1 and have islandwalk.'
+              -> 'As ~ enters the battlefield, choose a basic land type.'
+              -> object ' is the chosen type.'
+              -> object ' can’t attack unless defending player controls an Island.'

 activatedAbility -> costs ': ' effect

 costs -> cost (', ' cost)*

 cost -> '{W}'+
+     -> '{U}'
      -> '{1}'
      -> '{0}'
      -> '{T}'